Rio Madeira (ship)

 Rio Madeira is a container ship owned by A.P.
 Moller Singapore Pte.
 Ltd. and operated by Maersk Line AS.
 The 286.45 m long ship was built at Daewoo Mangalia Heavy Industries in Mangalia, Romania in 2009.
 Originally owned by Rio Madeira GmbH & Co KG, a subsidiary of Hamburg Süd, she has had two owners and been registered under three flags.

 The vessel is one of three ships of the Rio class built for Hamburg Süd by Daewoo Mangalia Heavy Industries in 2009.
-The ship sometimes docks for maintenance at the Elbe 17 dry dock in Hamburg which is large enough to accommodate the vessel.

 Construction

 Rio Madeira had its keel laid down on 22 September 2008. at Daewoo Mangalia Heavy Industries in Mangalia, Romania.
 Its hull has an overall length of 286.45 m.
 In terms of width, the ship has a beam of 40 m.
 The height from the top of the keel to the main deck, called the moulded depth, is 24.2 m.